 Congratulations on your appointment as a Teaching Assistant, Level 2!

-Before your appointment as a TA2 begins, you MUST complete the Faculty Center’s Teaching Assistant, Level 2 Training Program.
+Before you are appointed, a TA2 begins; you MUST complete the Faculty Center’s Teaching Assistant, Level 2 Training Program.

-For the upcoming Spring 2023 Semester, the TA2 training will be held online.
-This online training will be open November 28, 2022 through January 15, 2023.
+For the upcoming Summer 2023 Semester, the TA2 training will be held online.
+This online training will be open from May 15, 2023, through August 2, 2023.

-Please allow 48 hours after enrollment for your Folio courses to update and your online access to be activated.
+Please allow 48 hours after enrollment for your Folio courses to update and activate your online access.
 You will receive a separate email inviting you to the online component.
-Once active, you should complete the online training at your own pace, but keep in mind that you need to pass the assignments and complete all activities with an 85% or higher to pass the TA2 training.
+Once active, you should complete the online training at your own pace, but remember that you need to pass the assignments and complete all activities with an 85% or higher to pass the TA2 training.

 During their first year as instructors of record, it is recommended, but not required, that TA2s complete at least one training option each semester.
-This can include a teaching-observation of the TA2’s classroom instruction, as well as other workshops and seminars offered by the Faculty Center.
-For those TAs interested in improving their knowledge of pedagogy, and in tracking their progress, it is recommended they participate in the Faculty Center’s system of badges.
+This can include a teaching observation of the TA2’s classroom instruction and other workshops and seminars offered by the Faculty Center.
+TAs interested in improving their knowledge of pedagogy and tracking their progress are recommended to participate in the Faculty Center’s system of badges.
 Learn more about the different badges and services offered by exploring the Faculty Center homepage.

 TAs may also complete a Teaching Portfolio with the following elements:

 - Overview of Teaching Responsibilities

 - Documentation of Teaching Effectiveness